ku-awdc/bayescount/inst/shiny/data_analysis/instructions.md

 ### About

 This online tool was developed by Matt Denwood at the University of Copenhagen, with input from Ray Kaplan, Martin K. Nielsen, Bruno Levecke, Stig Milan Thamsborg, and Iain McKendrick.
-We acknowledge funding from NordForsk (the DigiVet project on digitalisation of livestock data:  https://www.dcs.gla.ac.uk/~jenright/digivet_website/) and the Scottish Government Rural and Environment Science and Analytical Services Division (RESAS) Strategic Research Programme for support of this work.
+We acknowledge funding from NordForsk (the DigiVet project on digitalisation of livestock data:  https://www.dcs.gla.ac.uk/~jenright/digivet_website/) and the Scottish Government Rural and Environment Science and Analytical Services Division (RESAS) Strategic Research Programme, for support of this work.
 If you have comments/questions/suggestions, then please feel free to get in touch [by emailing Matt Denwood](md@sund.ku.dk).

 For more information on the WAAVP guidelines see [Kaplan et al. (2023)](https://pubmed.ncbi.nlm.nih.gov/37121092/).
 To cite this tool in peer-reviewed publications (and for more details on the underlying statistical principles) see [Denwood et al. (2023)](https://pubmed.ncbi.nlm.nih.gov/36621042/).
 A version of this tool is hosted at [the fecrt.com website](https://www.fecrt.com).